jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/chatbot/report_chatting/02_front-end_back-end_integration.md

 All in all, the workflow of a report chatting based query can be summarized like the following:

 1. **Receive Query**: The back-end receives the query request from the front-end.
-2. **Identify Context**: It checks if `reports_country_name` is present to identify report-specific queries.
+2. **Identify Context**: It checks if `report_context` is present to identify report-specific queries.
 3. **Similarity Search**: The system performs a similarity search to retrieve relevant report sections.
 4. **Generate Response**: A response is generated and sent back to the front-end, providing users with precise and context-aware information.

 This integration ensures that users can seamlessly interact with country-specific reports through a conversational interface.
-The use of the `reports_country_name` attribute allows the system to maintain context and provide accurate, report-based responses.
+The use of the `report_context` attribute allows the system to maintain context and provide accurate, report-based responses.

 In the next section, we'll explore how report data is processed and structured within the system.